albtree/cricreadR/README.md

 **under development**

-A package of functions to read in cricket ball by ball data, and player statistics.
+A package of functions to read in Women's and Men's cricket ball by ball data, and player statistics.
 If competitions are unavailable, functions are able to scrape ball by ball data from ESPN cricinfo, apply Impact and Win Probability models to the data, and summarise by game or competition.

 To install package from github use following code:
 ```